Definition of

 Circus performances usually take place in large tents.

-The Latin word circus came to our language as circo .
-The first meaning of the term recorded by the dictionary of the Royal Spanish Academy ( RAE ) refers to the space with stands for the public and a central section where performances by acrobats, clowns, jugglers, contortionists and other artists take place .
+The Latin word circus came into our language as circus .
+The first meaning of the term collected by the dictionary of the Royal Spanish Academy ( RAE ) refers to the space with stands for the public and a central sector where performances by acrobats, clowns, jugglers, contortionists and other artists take place.

-The term circus is also used to refer to the group of people who work in these shows .
-It can also refer to the show itself.
+The concept of circus is also used to refer to the group of people who work in these shows .
+You can also name the show itself.

-As a genre or type of show, the circus has a history that goes back thousands of years .
-The origins of many circus acts can be traced back to the Roman Empire , Ancient Greece and Eastern civilizations of centuries past.
+As a genre or type of show, the circus has an ancient history .
+The origins of many circus acts can be traced to the Roman Empire , Ancient Greece , and Eastern civilizations of centuries past.

 There are circus acts that arose from religious practices.
 Others are linked to celebrations and even certain activities are related to the training carried out by athletes and soldiers.

-Little by little, the circus became established as an entertainment with a certain structure and organization.
-Beyond the ups and downs in its popularity over the decades, in general it always remained current and was consolidated as an attraction of a nomadic nature and related to street art .
+Little by little, the circus became an entertainment with a certain structure and organization.
+Beyond the fluctuations in its popularity over the decades, at a general level it always remained current and consolidated itself as an attraction of a nomadic nature and related to street art .

-Tightrope walkers and acrobats are some of the artists who usually perform in circuses.
+Tightrope walkers and acrobats are part of the artists who usually perform in circuses.

 Change of era